Why you should Consider an Irish Holding Company

 Business Culture

 The plaudits for Ireland’s business culture keep on coming with the World Bank’s “Doing Business” report labelling Ireland as the easiest place to start a business in the EU.
-This report also mentions that in Europe or the Americas, that our tax regime is the most business-friendly.
+This report also mentions that in Europe or the Americas, our tax regime is the most business-friendly.

-Ireland’s corporate Tax Regime
+Ireland’s Corporate Tax Regime

 So what’s the incentive to set up a business in Ireland?
 Our corporate tax regime is ours.
 Our corporate tax is 12.5% and when you couple that with our international double tax agreements.
 What is left is a fantastic fiscal platform for a holding company.